sandipanseal/sandipanseal.github.io/index.md

 >## What am I passionate about?
 >I've always been interested in Artificial Intelligence and Machine learning along with Cyber Security and web Development.
-So far, I've taken up every opportunity that has come my way and have worked on a number of >diverse research problems.
+So far, I've taken up every opportunity that has come my way and have worked on several diverse research problems.
 Recently, I've taken a keen interest in Human-centered Artificial Intelligence.
 >
 >Beyond my passion for Technology, I love martial arts and Playing guitar.